Cattn/adapter-extension/README.md

 This adapter uses ``adapter-static`` under the hood, with a few modifications to make building for chrome extensions slightly less painful.

 With this, you can use chrome extension APIs directly in your svelte app.

+## Why not an existing adapter?
+Honestly, I felt that existing adapters either entrenched too much on how my code was built, or had weird requirements.
+This adapter attempts to be as minimal as possible, providing exactly what's necessary to build your svelte app in an extension-friendly format.
+It also should support different browser's extension formats much easier!